A List of Famous Libraries in The World

-Phillips Exeter Academy Library is one of the the biggest libraries in the world when it comes to school libraries.
+Phillips Exeter Academy Library, in New Hampshire, is one of the the biggest libraries in the world when it comes to school libraries.
 In a way, this is one of the most unique libraries belonging to a prep school.
 Designed by Louis Kahn, the building holds many architectural prizes, including one by American Institute of Architects given to only prestigious building each year.

 7. Melk Abbey Located in Melk, Austria

 Melk Abbey library, in Melk city of Austria, is as one of the largest manuscript holders worldwide, also becoming a major figure in manuscript production.
 Also, Melk Abbey is one of most beautiful libraries in the world.
 Here is the world’s biggest library to hold the collections of medieval manuscripts as well as major musical manuscripts.